lunchbag/hugo-blog/content/posts/feb-weekly-4.md

 1. Canny sends an email to everyone who voted on the features that I shipped today (I closed out 7 today)
 2. New weekly email digest roll-up for unreviewed transactions (scheduled to go on Thursday)
-3. One-off email campaign to let users know to relink their accounts (ready to go, on hold)
+3. An email to my personal newsletter to announce the release of this weekly retrospective (sent with a feeling of guilt)
-4. New email notification that lets users know whenever they need to relink their account (ready to go, on hold)
+4. A feature newsletter to announce [my Twitter giveaway](https://twitter.com/lunchmoney_app/status/1366374745441099784) (scheduled to go mid-day tomorrow)
-5. An existing monthly Trends email that sends out at the beginning of every month which summarizes the previous month's spending (was supposed to go out today, delayed it by a few days)
+5. One-off email campaign to let users know to relink their accounts (ready to go, on hold)
-6. An email to my personal newsletter to announce the release of this weekly retrospective (ready to go, on hold)
+6. New email notification that lets users know whenever they need to relink their account (ready to go, on hold)
-7. A feature newsletter to announce my Twitter giveaway (ready to go, on hold)
+7. An existing monthly Trends email that sends out at the beginning of every month which summarizes the previous month's spending (was supposed to go out today, delayed it by a few days)
 8. A feature newsletter to announce the new features I released today (haven't even bothered preparing this yet)

+Gah, this is email overload!
 I'm literally worried about burdening people with the amount of work I've done today.

 # What went well